-The owners and operators of affected operations shall reduce emissions of volatile organic compounds from pneumatic controllers associated with affected operations as follows:
+Owners and operators of affected operations shall reduce emissions of volatile organic compounds from pneumatic controllers associated with affected operations as follows:

-XVIII.C.1.
-In the 8-Hour Ozone Control Area:

-- XVIII.C.1.a.
-All pneumatic controllers placed in service on or after February 1, 2009, shall emit VOCs in an amount equal to or less than a low-bleed pneumatic controller, unless allowed pursuant to Section XVIII.C.1.c. - XVIII.C.1.b.
-All high-bleed pneumatic controllers in service prior to February 1, 2009 shall be replaced or retrofit such that VOC emissions are reduced to an amount equal to or less than a low-bleed pneumatic controller, by May 1, 2009, unless allowed pursuant to Section XVIII.C.1.c. - XVIII.C.1.c.
-All high-bleed pneumatic controllers that must remain in service due to safety and/or process purposes must have Division approval and comply with Sections XVIII.D. and XVIII.E. - XVIII.C.1.c.(i) For high-bleed pneumatic controllers in service prior to February 1, 2009, the owner/operator shall submit justification for high-bleed pneumatic controllers to remain in service due to safety and /or process purposes by March 1, 2009.
-The Division shall be deemed to have approved the justification if it does not object to the owner/operator within 30-days upon receipt. - XVIII.C.1.c.(ii) For high-bleed pneumatic controllers placed in service on or after February 1, 2009, the owner/operator shall submit justification for highbleed pneumatic controllers to be installed due to safety and /or process purposes prior to installation.
-The Division shall be deemed to have approved the justification if it does not object to the owner/operator within 30-days upon receipt.
+- XVIII.C.1.
+Continuous bleed, natural gas-driven pneumatic controllers in the 8-Hour Ozone Control Area and located from the wellhead to the natural gas processing plant or point of custody transfer to an oil pipeline: - XVIII.C.1.a.
+All pneumatic controllers placed in service on or after February 1, 2009, must emit natural gas emissions in an amount equal to or less than a low-bleed pneumatic controller, unless allowed pursuant to Section XVIII.C.1.c. - XVIII.C.1.b.
+All high-bleed pneumatic controllers in service prior to February 1, 2009 shall be replaced or retrofit such that natural gas emissions are reduced to an amount equal to or less than a low-bleed pneumatic controller, by May 1, 2009, unless allowed pursuant to Section XVIII.C.1.c. - XVIII.C.1.c.
+All high-bleed pneumatic controllers that remain in service due to safety and/or process purposes must comply with Sections XVIII.D. and XVIII.E. - XVIII.C.1.c.(i) For high-bleed pneumatic controllers in service prior to February 1, 2009, the owner/operator must submit justification for high-bleed pneumatic controllers to remain in service due to safety and /or process purposes by March 1, 2009. - XVIII.C.1.c.(ii) For high-bleed pneumatic controllers placed in service on or after February 1, 2009, the owner/operator must submit justification for high-bleed pneumatic controllers to be installed due to safety and /or process purposes thirty (30) days prior to installation. - XVIII.C.2.
+Continuous bleed, natural gas-driven pneumatic controllers in the 8-Hour Ozone Control Area and located at a natural gas processing plant: - XVIII.C.2.a.
+All pneumatic controllers placed in service on or after January 1, 2018, must have a natural gas bleed rate of zero, unless allowed pursuant to Section XVIII.C.2.c. - XVIII.C.2.b.
+All pneumatic controllers with a bleed rate greater than zero in service prior to January 1, 2018, must be replaced or retrofit such that the pneumatic controller has a natural gas bleed rate of zero by May 1, 2018, unless allowed pursuant to Section XVIII.C.2.c. - XVIII.C.2.c.
+All pneumatic controllers with a natural gas bleed rate greater than zero that remain in service due to safety and/or process purposes must comply with Sections XVIII.D. and XVIII.E.